dplante/cinf301-spr25-assignment1/ypatel/README.md

 # Assignment 1
-This folder was added by Yash on 05/02/2025.
+This folder was added by Yash on 5th February, 2025.

 ## Directory Structure
 ```